pktmasseta/pktmasseta.github.io/_brothers/index.md

 ###### Athletics

 Brothers of PKT are also engaged in athletic activities and love playing sports.
 When not in the classroom or thriving in our professional careers, we find a way to remain engaged with sports via intramurals.
 A few even play varsity sports throughout the year.
-Even those that don't play a competitive sport pick up their own sporting activity or are active in our intramural sports teams, such as:
+Even those that don't play a competitive or intramural sport pick up their own sporting activity.
+We are involved in:

 - Football
 - Dance